-Avoid going for a walk when the day is at its hottest and opt for early morning or evening walks.
+Avoid going for a walk when the day is at its hottest and opt for early morning or evening walks instead.

 Plan and time your route

-Dog boots and cooling vests can help keep your pup safe and cool in hot weather.
+Dog boots and cooling vests can help keep your pup more comfortable in hot weather.

 Take water with you